ScorpionFiko/UTOR-MOD06-CHAL01-City-Weather-Dashboard/README.md

 Below are some thoughts for future upgrades:

 - upgrade the app to search by postal code
-- create placeholder cards while the information is being retrieved
+- combine the render functions for the placeholder cards and weather cards into one for more consisstent code